NannyML/nannyml/docs/examples/california_housing.rst

 | Population_dstat | 0.0713122 |
 +------------------+-----------+

-The mean value of D-statistic for Longitude and Latitude on analysis chunks is the largest.
+The mean value of D-statistic for Longitude and Latitude on the analysis chunks is the largest.
 Let's plot their distributions for the analysis period.

 .. code:: python